DMM TOC > 600 Basic Standards for All Mailing Services|

 j.
 Cost of film stock or blank tape for photographic film, negatives, slides, transparencies, videotapes, laser disks, x-rays, magnetic resonance imaging (MRI) prints, computerized axial tomography (CAT) scan prints, etc.

-p.
-For firearms mailed by licensed firearm dealers under 601.9.0, a Form 1508 must be submitted with the claim.
+n.
+For firearms mailed by licensed firearm dealers (under 601.8.0 and Publication 52), 4, a Form 1508 must be submitted with the claim.

 a.
 Nonnegotiable documents are insured against loss, damage, or loss of some contents while in transit.
 Coverage is limited to $100 per mailpiece, subject to a maximum limit per occurrence as provided in 4.2a..4..
 Claims for document reconstruction insurance must be supported by a statement of expense incurred in reconstruction.
 Nonnegotiable documents include audit and business records, commercial papers, and other written instruments that cannot be negotiable or cannot be converted into cash without forgery.
 Articles such as artwork, collector or antique items, books, pamphlets, readers’ proofs, repro proofs, separation negatives, engineering drawings, blueprints, circulars, advertisements, film, negatives, and photographs are considered merchandise, not documents.
 Indemnity for document reconstruction is paid as follows: